Godwin-NJ/risevest-soln/soln.md

 ### HARD MODE

 - [x] An admin user type for managing the content uploaded // This will Involve authorization

-### Task (ongoing)
+- [x] Admins can mark pictures and videos as unsafe //authorization goes in here

-- [ ] Admins can mark pictures and videos as unsafe //authorization goes in here
+- [x] Unsafe files automatically get deleted

-- [ ] Unsafe files automatically get deleted
+##### have an unsafe Endpoint , where ID of the content is passed into it and when triggered the file is ##### assigned an unsafe Boolean and deleted as well. ( array of ID's of intended items/videos to delete)

-- [ ] Users can stream videos and audio
+- [ ] Users can stream videos and audio > [!NOTE] > Revisit this and Get logic together.

 ### Envr variables to be provided